jancelin/docker-lizmap/README.md

 not working yet

 This image contains a WebGIS server:
-Apache, qgis-mapsever, web-client lizmap and all dependencies required for operation
+Apache, qgis-mapsever, web-client-lizmap and all dependencies required for operation

 To build the image do: